ianjsikes/brain-two/quarantine-crawl.md

 [Here are][shrine-gm-notes] some notes on the various rooms of the dungeon.
 There's also these expanded rules for [playing Pelota][pelota].

+## Part 3: White Plume Mountain

+Tweaks: I've added a complication.
+Various other groups of mercenaries, heroes, etc. are competing to fetch the magical weapons and return them for rewards.
+NOTE: Come up with magical items for Frank & Ugen

+Groups:

+- Identical triplet barbarians that do tons of damage but got no brains.
+Stumped on the first puzzle they find.

+- Lords of Blacktower
+  A group of cultist-mercenaries that use necromancy to loot dungeons for relics to gain power.
+  They use zombies, disguised in their signature black & purple robes, to test traps.
+  When others are around, they hide their necromancy and act like regular mercenaries.
+  They are secretive but not openly hostile.

+  Members:

+  - Varbain Sharn.
+Distracted, bird-like elf priestess.
+Won't make eye contact.
+Too busy controlling all the zombies to focus.
+Slightly germanish, confused accent.
+  - Gurtwald.
+Bulldog-esque bureaucratic veteran.
+Tries very hard to reason rather than fight.
+Only appeals to logic/decorum.
+Voice: Like Vincent D'Onofrio in MIB.
+  - Zombies.
+Appear as very quiet, obedient footsoldiers.
+A bit stinky.
+Hoods low covering faces.
+    If Varbain is too distracted, they might become unruly.

+- Greygoat's Gang
+  Brutal, nasty warband of beastfolk, mutants and outcasts.
+Violently wreck their way through dungeons, playing as dirty as possible.
+Often backstab eachother and fight for dominance.
+Will probably attack on sight, but the group is disjointed and may split off.

+  Members:

+  - Greygoat the Defiler.
+Stubborn and ruthless.
+Punishes from afar with _Blightbow_.
+  - Vilal Morntergan.
+Lady thief famous for quad-wielding poison daggers (yes she has 4 arms).
+  - An entourage of goblins and gnolls.

+Party travels by horse to White Plume Mountain.
+They leave their horses and belongings with a stablehand at the nearest village (5 miles away).

+APPROACH:
+Perfectly conical.
+One entrance "Wizard's mouth".
+Every 30 seconds, breaths in/out.
+Whistles loudly.
+8ft diameter, 40 feet deep.
+Crack at end snuffs torches.
+Hot steam/cold air.
+Inches of muck on floors.
+Trapdoor at back end.
+GENERAL: 10 feet corridors carved out of stone.
+8x8 oak&iron doors.
+Swollen (DC 15 STR to open) not rotten.
+1 foot of water w/ slippery mud.

+---

+RIP 9/19/20
+The party was TPK'd during the final boss fight against Keraptis.
+I tweaked White Plume Mountain by adding a two-stage boss fight against Keraptis himself.
+It wasn't super overpowered, and the party was really only 1-2 rounds from killing him.
+But Beau went down, and then Ugen crit-failed the FIRST death save and died.
+After that, it was all over.
 ---

 [shrine-gm-notes]: https://chaoticneutraldm.com/2019/04/25/hidden-shrine-of-tamoachan/
 [pelota]: https://chaoticneutraldm.com/2020/01/31/playing-pelota-in-the-hidden-shrine-of-tamoachan/